Drake equation: Fraction of the above that develops intelligent life, f_{i}

 This value remains particularly controversial.
 Those who favor a low value, such as the biologist Ernst Mayr, point out that of the billions of species that have existed on Earth, only one has become intelligent and from this, infer a tiny value for f_{i}.
 Likewise, the Rare Earth hypothesis, notwithstanding their low value for n_{e} above, also think a low value for f_{i} dominates the analysis.
 Those who favor higher values note the generally increasing complexity of life over time, concluding that the appearance of intelligence is almost inevitable, implying an f_{i} approaching 1.
 Skeptics point out that the large spread of values in this factor and others make all estimates unreliable.
 (See Criticism).

-In addition, while it appears that life developed soon after the formation of Earth, the Cambrian explosion, in which a large variety of multicellular life forms came into being, occurred a considerable amount of time after the formation of Earth, which suggests the possibility that special conditions were necessary.
+In addition, while it appears that life developed soon after the formation of Earth, the transition from single-celled prokaryotes to eukaryotes, and the resulting increase in complexity, including a change in life's "operating system", required a considerable amount of time as the complexity of living organisms grew.
+Subsequently, the Cambrian explosion, in which a large variety of multicellular life forms came into being, occurred a considerable amount of time after this event, which suggests the possibility that special conditions for complex life were necessary.
 Some scenarios such as the snowball Earth or research into extinction events have raised the possibility that life on Earth is relatively fragile.
 Research on any past life on Mars is relevant since a discovery that life did form on Mars but ceased to exist might raise the estimate of f_{l} but would indicate that in half the known cases, intelligent life did not develop.

 Estimates of f_{i} have been affected by discoveries that the Solar System's orbit is circular in the galaxy, at such a distance that it remains out of the spiral arms for tens of millions of years (evading radiation from novae).
 Also, Earth's large moon may aid the evolution of life by stabilizing the planet's axis of rotation.

 There has been quantitative work to begin to define $f_\mathrm{l} \cdot f_\mathrm{i}$.
 One example is a Bayesian analysis published in 2020.
 In the conclusion, the author cautions that this study applies to Earth's conditions.
 In Bayesian terms, the study favors the formation of intelligence on a planet with identical conditions to Earth but does not do so with high confidence.

 Planetary scientist Pascal Lee of the SETI Institute proposes that this fraction is very low (0.0002).
 He based this estimate on how long it took Earth to develop intelligent life (1 million years since Homo erectus evolved, compared to 4.6 billion years since Earth formed).